 Also, everything needs to be carried or flown in this region.
-Because of this, the prices in food and water gets high.
+Because of this, the prices of food and water get high.

 I suggest you become a vegetarian throughout your journey.
 It is highly unlikely that you will get fresh meat out there.

 Can This trekking be Done Without a Guide?

 Yes, the Annapurna base camp trekking in January is possible to do without a guide.
 You need basic knowledge, and you must pack well.